scriptPilot/vueuse/README.md

 ### MySQLCollection

-Collection with automatic synchronization with the [PHP CRUD API](https://github.com/mevdschee/php-crud-api).
+Collection with automatic synchronization with a MySQL table based on the [PHP CRUD API](https://github.com/mevdschee/php-crud-api).

 ````js
 // Options